SortaCore/MMF2Exts/DarkEdif/#MFAs and documentation/DarkEdif MultiTargeting.md

 ## Building Fusion for iOS
 Problems with iOS building:

-First, if you delete a file from your project, it will stay on the Mac side.
+Problem 1: if you delete a file from your project, it will stay on the Mac side.
 Solution: Delete from Mac side too.

-Second, if you delete a file from Mac side, it will not be re-copied over.
+Problem 2: if you delete a file from Mac side, it will not be re-copied over.
 Solution: Copy them over to Mac manually.
-Third, if you remove the entire project folder, that won't be enough; it still won't be re-copied over.
+If you remove the entire project folder, that won't be enough; it still won't be re-copied over.

-### I get errors with included file missing!
-DarkEdif will automatically package your built iOS files into a encoded EXT file in the MFX\\Data\\Runtime\\iPhone folder.
-This file is valid, or Fusion wouldn't build at all, but the Fusion does not auto-add third-party extensions.
-So while it will include your ext's files in the built iOS project zips, the XCode project won't have them referenced.
-You'll have to manually add both the framework and the code files to the XCode project, which thankfully takes less than a minute.
-1. Open your XCode project in XCode.
-2. Right-click the Extension folder in your XCode project, and press Add Files.
-3. Select the extension's files to add them; they should be in your project\\Extensions folder.
-They will normally be named CRun*ExtName*.xxx - XCode should also highlight the files that your project hasn't linked already.
-4. After adding those, right-click your Frameworks folder and pick Add Files again
-5. This time, under your project folder\\Frameworks, add the xcframework package.
-Don't add the contents; add the xcframework itself.
+Problem 3: if you don't include a file in your VS project or shared project, it won't be copied over, regardless of whether it's a code, header or resource file.
+Solution: Add them to your project.

+### iOS development setup
+An iMac late 2012 or above is necessary; you need XCode 10.2, which is OS Mojave+.
+Mac OS Big Sur and Montgomery are both compatible, as is the latest Xcode.

+The earliest iOS you can simulate in latest XCode - noted in July 2021 - is iOS 11.4, which runs on iPhone 5S, but not 5 or 5C.
+You can install it under XCode config > Components > Simulators.

+Install Xcode on Mac.
+Set up SSH on Mac.
+PuTTY setup.
+Validate by running PuTTY.
+Recommended to use encryption keys.
+Link guides.

 ### IntelliSense is out of date
-IntelliSense is using a lot of old headers that don't match the current iOS SDK.
+If you're inundanted with a ton of IntelliSense errors, then read this section.
+Visual Studio's IntelliSense is using a lot of old iOS headers that don't match
+Xcode's SDK.
 To fix this, you'll need to modify Microsoft's linked headers.
+Copy:
 from Mac: `/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneSimulator.platform/Developer/SDKs/iPhoneSimulator.sdk/usr/include`
 to PC: `C:\Program Files (x86)\Microsoft Visual Studio\2019\Preview\Common7\IDE\VC\vcpackages\IntelliSense\iOS\OSS\xcodefiles`
-Then amend what VS looks in for headers:
+Then amend what VS looks in for headers, open:
 `C:\Program Files (x86)\Microsoft Visual Studio\2019\Preview\MSBuild\Microsoft\VC\v160\Application Type\iOS\1.0\iOS.Common.props`
 Find `<ISenseIncludePath>`, remove the libcxx and musl entries, and instead link the xcodefiles folder.
-(You could use the iPhoneOS platform's headers instead of the simulator's headers, but since you'll be debugging on the simulators, that could cause confusion as your IntelliSense will be out of sync with Xcode's autocomplete.)
+(You could use the iPhoneOS platform's headers instead of the simulator's headers, but since you'll be debugging on the simulators, that may cause confusion as your IntelliSense will be out of sync with Xcode's runtime.)

 ### Different CPU architectures
 You can build for 7 iOS CPU types, of which 4 are targeted by defaults.